 - Consent.
 Even if you did intentionally have sex or share needles with someone HIV negative, you’re not liable as long as that person knew you had HIV, knew that you could spread it to them, and consented to sharing needles or having sex.

-Intentional HIV transmission is prosecuted as a category B felony in Las Vegas.
-The sentence for a category B felony in Las Vegas includes:
+Intentional HIV transmission is prosecuted as a category B felony.
+The sentence for a category B felony includes:

 - 2 to 10 years in Nevada State Prison, and/or

 Note that a judge may impose this same penalty for a prostitute who was convicted of soliciting sex after having tested positive for HIV.
 (NRS 201.358)

 Arrested for a crime?
 Call us. . . .

 If you’ve been charged with intentional transmission of HIV in Nevada, call our Las Vegas criminal defense lawyers.
 We can meet with you about whether we can get your charges reduced or even thrown out.
 And know that we can also take your case all the way to trial and fight zealously for a “not guilty” verdict.
 If you got charged in California, please visit our page on Health & Safety Code 120291 HS and Health & Safety Code 120290 HS.